proplot-dev/proplot/README.rst

 Many of its features represent an alternative to the existing matplotlib API -- and following `TOOWTDI <https://wiki.python.org/moin/TOOWTDI>`__ philosophy, they should perhaps remain here as a side project.
-Some of its may be relatively esoteric for the average user (for example, "perceptually uniform" colormaps), or can be seen as "convenience features" that perhaps do not belong with the core API for the sake of minimalism (for example, direct integration with cartographic toolkits).
+..
+Some features could be relatively esoteric for the average user (for example, "perceptually uniform" colormaps), or could be seen as "convenience features" that perhaps do not belong with the core API for the sake of minimalism (for example, direct integration with cartographic toolkits).

 There are also some philosophical differences and more direct conflicts.
 ProPlot enforces a "static"